 Butter Cookies are a holiday favorite and these Italian butter cookies don’t disappoint!
 They’re buttery, soft, and can be decorated to suit the occasion.

-Italian Wedding Cookies Recipe
+Top Italian Cookies (Wedding Cookies Recipe and More)

 - 1 cup pecans